Item 14: Understand lifetimes

 }

-Of course, this is a dramatically simplified version of what really goes on; putting things on and off the stack takes time and so there are many optimizations for real processors.
+Of course, this is a dramatically simplified version of what really goes on—putting things on and off the stack takes time, and so real processors will have many optimizations.
 However, the simplified conceptual picture is enough for understanding the subject of this Item.

 Evolution of Lifetimes